halogenandtoast/ArkhamHorror/README.md

 ### Player Cards

-* All player cards through The Circle Undon deluxe box
+* All player cards through The Circle Undone deluxe box
+* All the standlone investigator cards

 ### Campaigns